ismailoksuz/Web-Projects/Phone-Compare/README.md

 - All data processing is performed client-side after initial JSON load
 - The comparison view is intentionally optimized for landscape/desktop viewing
-- The original phone.json file was excluded from the repository due to its large size; only the cleaned and filtered versions (phones_fixed.json and missedInfo.json) are included
+- The original phone.json file was excluded from the repository due to its large size
+- Only the cleaned dataset (phones_fixed.json) is included; auxiliary outputs like missedInfo.json and common_features.json were omitted to reduce repo size

 ---